jaredboynton/postman-saml-auth-router/docs/ALTERNATIVE_IMPLEMENTATIONS.md

 #### Reality Check
 Proxy solutions can **completely block** Postman or **allow all authentication**, but cannot **selectively enforce SAML** while preserving OAuth flows.
 The middle ground doesn't exist due to stateless policy architecture.

+**Technical Evidence**: Zscaler implements "stateless" tunnel architecture for reliability ([Zscaler Documentation](https://support.beyondidentity.com/hc/en-us/articles/13392722991895-Zscaler-Integration-Guide)), which means "tunnels are stateless, which ensures that - in the event of a Branch or Cloud Connector failure - they can failover to other active appliances."
+This stateless design prevents OAuth session tracking.

 **Success Rate**: ~0% (can block completely but cannot enforce SAML)

 ### 3. Network-Level Redirection (F5, pfSense, DNS)